 Dancing on the roofs, art tours in the woods and festivals in the neighborhoods?
 What does your capital of culture offer?
-Tampere Region’s Capital of Culture bid’s open call for programme proposals is open until 15 October 2019.
-Share your ideas with us!
+Tampere Region’s Capital of Culture bid’s open call for programme proposals ended on 20 October!
+Thanks for all sent ideas!

 Participate in the open call and propose your own idea!

 Tampere and the Tampere Region’s European Capital of Culture 2026 bid is looking for your programme proposals for 2026 and the preceding years.
-The call for programme proposals is now open − you can submit proposals until Tuesday, 15 October 2019.
+The call for programme proposals has ended on 20 October.

 What should the Programme Proposal be like?